Bitcoin sideways, price increases at Solana and Polkadot

 Bitcoin

-Hardly anything changed with the Bitcoin rate: The rate remained almost constant and only changed by -1.52 percent.
-The Bitcoin price this morning is $ 47,225.00.
+In a sideways movement, the Bitcoin price got stuck at 0.67 percent.
+The price is currently at $ 49,722.00.
 According to the Fear and Greed Index, optimism is currently determining the Bitcoin markets

 - 24-hour low: US dollars